The Week in Pictures: Feb. 28 - March 7

 Photos: Rockin' Rio's Carnival celebrations light up the Sambadrome

-A time exposure photo shows a series of lightning strikes over Santa Barbara, California, on March 5.
+A long exposure shows a series of lightning strikes over Santa Barbara, California, on March 5.

-The Santa Barbara County Sheriff's Office ordered 3,000 residents to evacuate hillside neighborhoods scarred by fires, including parts of Montecito hit by a disastrous debris flow just over a year ago.
+Fearing a storm soaking California could trigger mudslides in wildfire burn areas, the Santa Barbara County Sheriff's Office ordered 3,000 residents to evacuate hillside neighborhoods, including parts of Montecito hit by a disastrous debris flow just over a year ago.

-A demonstrator sits on the coffin containing the body of a protester killed during a previous protest in Port-au-Prince, Haiti, on March 4.
+Smoke from burning tires fills the air as a demonstrator sits on the coffin of a protester killed during a previous protest in Port-au-Prince, Haiti, on March 4.

 Protesters are angry about skyrocketing inflation and the government's failure to prosecute embezzlement from a Venezuelan program that sent discounted oil to Haiti.